dannystey/dev-fe-onboarding/src/fundamentals-1.md

 - Use HTML5 semantic sectioning elements to structure the content
 - Correctly use HTML headlines h1 - h6
 - Validate your HTML code!

+?> *TODO* Hints and Guidelines is not very helpful. yes of course the points are important but there are a lot of things to care for semantic html.
+So maybe the points should be placed as requirements for the task itself.

 ### Resources
 - HTML5 Standard on Sectioning Elements: [chapter 4.3 through 4.3.10](https://www.w3.org/TR/html5/sections.html#sections)